"Pimpernel" Smith

-"Pimpernel" Smith (released in the USA as Mister V) is a 1941 British anti-Nazi thriller, produced and directed by its star Leslie Howard, which updates his role in The Scarlet Pimpernel (1934) from Revolutionary France to pre-Second World War Europe.
+"Pimpernel" Smith (released in the US as Mister V) is a 1941 British anti-Nazi thriller, produced and directed by its star Leslie Howard, which updates his role in The Scarlet Pimpernel (1934) from Revolutionary France to pre-Second World War Europe.
 The British Film Yearbook for 1945 described his work as "one of the most valuable facets of British propaganda".

 The film helped to inspire the Swedish diplomat Raoul Wallenberg to lead a real-life rescue operation in Budapest that saved tens of thousands of Hungarian Jews from Nazi concentration camps during the last months of the Second World War.

+It is one of the most prestigious movies made by British National Pictures.

 Plot

-In the spring of 1939, months before the outbreak of the war, eccentric Cambridge archaeologist Horatio Smith takes a group of British and American archaeology students to Nazi Germany to help in his excavations.
-His research is supported by the Nazis, since he professes to be looking for evidence of the Aryan origins of German civilisation.
+In the spring of 1939, months before the outbreak of the war, eccentric Cambridge archaeologist Horatio Smith takes a group of British and American archaeology students to Nazi Germany during the Long Vacation to help in his excavations.
+His research is supported by the Nazis because he professes to be looking for evidence of the Aryan origins of German civilisation.

-However, he has a secret agenda: to free inmates of the concentration camps.
-During one such daring rescue, he hides disguised as a scarecrow in a field and is inadvertently shot in the arm by a German soldier idly engaging in a bit of target practice.
-Wounded, he still manages to free a celebrated pianist from a work gang.
+However, he has a secret agenda: to free prisoners of the Nazis, including inmates of the concentration camps.
+During one such daring rescue, he hides disguised as a scarecrow in a field and is inadvertently shot in the arm by a German soldier idly engaging in a bit of target practice to frighten the prisoners digging in the field.
+He still manages to free a celebrated pianist from the work gang.
 Later, his students guess his secret when they notice his injury and connect it to a newspaper story about the wounding of the latter-day Scarlet Pimpernel.
 They enthusiastically volunteer to assist him.

 German Gestapo General von Graum is determined to find out the identity of the "Pimpernel" and eliminate him.
 Von Graum forces Ludmilla Koslowski to help him by threatening the life of her father, a leading Polish democrat held prisoner by the Nazis.
 When Smith finds out, he promises her he will free Koslowski.

+With Smith masquerading as a well-connected official responsible for creating the German-American Bund and his students pretending to be American journalists, they visit the camp in which Koslowski is being held.
+They knock out their escort and strip them and themselves of their clothes.
+Koslowski and four other prisoners put on the uniforms and suits and escape with Smith.
+The students pretend to be unconscious when they are discovered during rounds.
+They threaten the camp authorities with horrible publicity in the American press.